Malana मलाणा , is an isolated village of Himachal Pradesh, having their own parliament and constitution.

 Rubbing ‘charas,’ a dark and sticky hashish, in Malana village in the northern Indian state of Himachal Pradesh.
 AP Photo/Rishabh R. Jain.

-Historically, hand-rubbing was followed by the more efficient technique of drying whole plants, and then collecting their resin by sieving.
 If the supply of ripe plants is large and the time and physical conditions are not suitable for drying the plants, then hand- rubbing becomes a practical method for making hashish.
-Hand-rubbing is also appropriate for collecting resin in humid climates where drying and sieving are difficult, like here in Malana.
+Hand-rubbing is also appropriate for collecting resin in humid climates where drying and sieving are difficult, like in Malana.

 The thick layer of fresh rubbed resin sticks to the rubbers, about 4 to 5 grams are rubbed in a days work, even more if someone cleans the plants for rubbing.
 Also, removing the precious resin from the hands is an arduous task, as the sticky resin can take of skin parts in the process.